vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/setup/sendcloud_shipping.rst

 Sendcloud is a shipping service aggregator that facilitates the integration of European shipping carriers with Odoo.
-Once integrated, users can select shipping carriers on inventory operations in their Odoo database.
+Once integrated, users can select shipping carriers on inventory operations in their Leansoft database.

 .. seealso::
    `Sendcloud integration documentation <https://support.sendcloud.com/hc/en-us/articles